The partnership incorporated both Discovery and Delivery phases.

 By delving into Cassandra’s memory model, we showed Kaidee how to diagnose some of the most common Cassandra performance problems.
 We complemented this with hands-on teaching of the most common operational tasks, automation options and less common operational pitfalls.

-Furthermore, we dedicated considerable effort to ensuring Kaidee had the knowledge and confidence to use the tools shipped with Cassandra.
+We dedicated considerable effort to ensuring Kaidee had the knowledge and confidence to use the tools shipped with Cassandra.

 Mastering the Data Modelling Workflow: